tprasadtp/ubuntu-post-install/README.md

 > Note for 18.10+ users: GCSFuse is not yet available for `cosmic`/`disco`.
 Please see this [Github issue](https://github.com/GoogleCloudPlatform/gcsfuse/issues/319) for a fix.

+> Duo Security for unix is only supported on LTS releases

 ## Issues & Help